How to Extract AU BAS Data for

 |---|---|

-| Supplier Name | (cross-reference) |
+| Supplier Name | (cross-reference and audit trail) |

 | Invoice Date | (period check — must fall within BAS quarter) |